thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 This is helpful for when you screw things up!
 And you will. 😉 And that's ok.
 Version control allows developers to revert back to a specific time and place in your code.
 Sort of like a time machine.

-Version control allows developers to:
+Why developers use Version control:

   * Keep track of changes to files over time
   * View previous states of your project